sjs205/uMQTT/README.md

 #### uMQTT_pub

-uMQTT_pub is an application to publish messages to a given topic to an MQTT broker.
+Application to publish messages to a given topic to an MQTT broker.

 The following command provides further information.
 ```